“Mama, a little girl said Jude has an ugly face,” my six-year-old told me tearfully.

 More Radical Reads: Trusting and Listening: Parenting at the Intersection of Race and Disability

-And then I determined that she would learn to see herself as beautiful.
+I became determined that she would learn to see herself as beautiful.
 She wouldn’t learn to make herself beautiful by standards outside of her control.
 Her identity wouldn’t be formed by what others saw as beautiful but by what she saw as beautiful.
 And that would mean herself.

 Being beautiful in our world seems to be related to being seen.
 This warred with how much I hated the system.

-Instead of loading beauty with capital perhaps we could load beauty with value in terms of difference, celebration and power.
+Instead of loading beauty with capital, perhaps we could load beauty with value in terms of difference, celebration, and empowerment.

 What if beauty was about seeing the difference in others as unique and lovely?
-What if beauty meant seeing the whole person and not just the glamoured parts we’ve learned to value?
-What if we started to train our eyes to behold beauty in all humanity?
-Could we do it and step outside of the dynamic of beauty as selling point?
+What if beauty meant seeing the whole person and not just the glamorous parts we’ve learned to value?
+What if we started to train our eyes to behold beauty in all of humanity?
+Could we do it and step outside the dynamic of beauty as a selling point?

 With Jude I go even further.
-I tell her every day that the features that mark her as having Down syndrome are beautiful.
+I tell her every day that the features marking her as having Down syndrome are beautiful.
 Her almond eyes.
 Her tiny nose.
 Her adorable shell ears.
-All of the things the doctors pointed out to me as they said “Your daughter has Down syndrome.”
+All the things the doctors pointed out to me as they said, “Your daughter has Down syndrome.”
 Those things that make her different make her utterly beautiful.

-When she’s old enough to hear people who see difference as ugly, I hope that all these words, all these conversations make her realize that her beauty is hers.
-It does not matter if others can see past their own conditioning to see.
-What matters is that she can see and that as she sees it in herself, I hope she will see it in others.
+When she’s old enough to hear people who see difference as ugly, I hope that all these words, all these conversations, make her realize that her beauty is hers.
+It does not matter if others can see past their own conditioning.
+What matters is that she can see, and that as she sees it in herself, I hope she will see it in others.
 All others.

-[Feature Image: An individual with dark brown medium-length hair wearing a grey t-shirt stands outdoors while holding a child with long, blonde hair to their chest.
+[Feature Image: An individual with dark brown hair and wearing a grey t-shirt stands outdoors.
+They are holding a child with long blonde hair to their chest.
 Both adult and child are looking away from the camera.
 Source: Flickr.com/Carol Von Canon]